badola/blog/cpp/if_you_see_cut_paste.md

 Want to move an element (or a group of elements) to the back of a vector say `v`?

     std::rotate(begin_of_items_to_move, end_of_items_to_move, v.end());
-In the same way it can be used to move elements to the start of a vector.
+In the same way rotate can be used to move elements to the start of a vector.

     std::rotate(v.begin(), begin_of_items_to_move, end_of_items_to_move);